This plum cake is a German classic for "kaffee und kuchen" ie coffee time. It's easy to make and really lets the juicy, sweet-tart plum flavor shine.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

 Germany and Austria were countries I visited often as a child.
 Most of the time we more traveled through Germany to get to Austria, if I'm honest.
 But we did spend a bit of time in a few areas.
 Then as a student, I lived in Eastern Germany for a semester as well.

 All of the various visits gave me an appreciation of Germanic cuisine.
-Yes, many of the mains are porky and/or hearty, like sauerbraten and spaetzle.
-However it’s worth remembering may dishes come from the need for farmers to pile on the calories.
+Yes, many of the mains are porky and/or hearty, like Sauerbraten and Spaetzle.
+Desserts too, sometimes, like Dampfnudel.
+However it's worth remembering may dishes come from the need for farmers to pile on the calories.

 Germany's cake style

 While I am not a huge sweet tooth on the whole, I did grow to enjoy many German desserts/treats.
 I think it helped cinnamon is a popular flavoring, which I love.